Montel Williams: The Montel Williams Show

 Williams began The Montel Williams Show (syndicated by CBS Television Distribution) in 1991.
 In 1996, Williams received a Daytime Emmy Award for Outstanding Talk Show Host.
 Ratings for the show peaked during the 1996–97 season, with a 4.4 average rating.
 He was again nominated for Outstanding Talk Show Host in 2002, and the Montel Williams Show was nominated for Outstanding Talk Show in 2001 and 2002.

 On January 30, 2008, Variety reported that CBS TV Distribution had terminated The Montel Williams Show when key Fox-owned stations chose not to renew it for the 2008–09 season.
 On May 16, 2008, the last episode of The Montel Williams Show aired.
 Speculation followed the end of The Montel Williams Show, which was canceled immediately after Williams criticized mainstream news media's preference for stories about Hollywood stars over those about military personnel and events.
 Commentators felt his statements may have alienated the Fox TV Network.

 On November 10, 2010, Oprah Winfrey invited Williams, along with former talk show hosts Phil Donahue, Geraldo Rivera, Ricki Lake, and Sally Jessy Raphael, as guests on her show.
 This was the first time that the fellow talkers had appeared together since their programs left the air.

 Williams' work has been criticized by the Independent Investigations Group, which declared The Montel Williams Show to be noteworthy Truly Terrible Television with its satirical TTTV award (for similar reasons, awarded to "every episode featuring Sylvia Browne").

 Controversial self-declared psychic Sylvia Browne featured frequently on The Montel Williams Show from 1991 until its finale in 2008.
 Williams described Browne as "the most-appearing guest on a talk show in the history of television" and "the longest-running guest in daytime television", and her appearances included particularly controversial incidents relating to kidnap victims Shawn Hornbeck and Amanda Berry.
-Williams was criticized for allowing his high-profile show to serve as a channel for Browne, notably by fellow retired military officer Hal Bidlack, with Bidlack publicly asking, "Commander Williams, have you lost your honor?"
+Williams was criticized for allowing his high-profile show to serve as a channel for Browne, and in 2015, two years after Berry was rescued, Williams apologized to her for "anything said on my show [that] caused her pain."
 In February 2019, an episode of Last Week Tonight with John Oliver featured a segment on television psychics and Williams' association with Browne was criticized.